nabu-platform/types-binding-flat/README.md

 ### Records

-- Min occurs and max occurs of records are usually determined from the data type you map to but you can forcibly set this with the attribute "maxOccurs" on a record after which it will stop trying to match that record.
+- Min occurs and max occurs of records are usually determined from the data type you map to but you can forcibly set this with the attributes "minOccurs" and "maxOccurs" on a record

 ### Fields

 - You can set the attribute "pad" which will override the default space padding that is enabled on fixed length fields.
 You can fill a character or a string.
 The string will be repeated as much as possible and cut off (left or right depending on justify) if too long
-- You can set the attribute "leftAlign" where you can set (true/false) whether or not this field is left aligned.
+- You can set the attribute "leftAlign" where you can set (true/false) whether or not the value for this field is left aligned.
 Default is false
 - You can set the attribute "canEnd" where you can set (true/false) whether this field can end the record prematurely.
 It is basically telling the parser that if the record ends after this field, it's ok even if more fields are defined.
 This can be used to define optional fields at the end.
 - The formatter field can take any formatter and once you have given it a formatter, you can define any attribute that it uses.
 For example the date formatter in the first example has format, timezone,...